 Notice how hair has receded from the left and right temples but not entirely from the front region - a small patch of hair continues to grow near the original front hairline.
-I call this "remnant hair".
+I call this "remnant" hair.

 Also, further back where the frontal and parietal bones meet, you can see more hair trying very hard to keep growing.
-And behind that, another significant area of hair loss has developed into a bald patch at the back of the head.
+And, behind that, another significant area of hair loss has developed into a bald patch at the back of the head.

-Hair loss seems to have developed from both the front and back of the head independently (i.e., two separate areas of hair loss).
+So, hair loss seems to have developed from both the front and back of the head independently (i.e., two separate areas of hair loss).

-The reason for this is because hair loss at the back of the head caused by parietal bone growth, and hair loss at the front of the head is caused by frontal bone growth.
+The reason for this is because hair loss at the back of the head is caused by parietal bone growth, and hair loss at the front of the head is caused by frontal bone growth.